About

 Maria Lectrix is my podcast of free public domain audiobooks, made from public domain books.
-Ideally, it goes out six days a week.
-Here’s the basic scheme of things at present.
+Ideally, it goes out four days a week.
+Here’s the basic scheme of things as of October 2009.
 (It changes periodically.)

 Wednesdays are for reading the Fathers of the Church and other Early Christian literature.
-(As members of a diverse and advanced civilization that is often hostile to their religion, their problems are very similar to ours.)
+(As members of a diverse and advanced civilization that is often hostile to their religion or very bad at living it out, their problems are very similar to ours.)
 Saturdays are for the works of later Christians.

 In general, the idea behind this podcast is that I catch up on my reading while sharing it with others.
 There are a lot of things that just work better read out loud; there are others that could go either way.
 Sometimes my choices may prove less than felicitous, since I’m often reading works for the first time.
 But I will try to keep things from getting boring.